|

 - The temporary separations of

-charge that lead to the London force attractions are what
+charge produce London force attractions are what

 The possibilities for these interactions go up with